Help Your Readers: Format all the Things!

 About Francesca Marano

-Francesca is the Director of Marketing and Partnership at XWP.
+Francesca is the Head of Partnership at Patchstack.
 She co-led the release of WordPress.org 5.3, 5.4, 6.2, and 6.3.
 She served as the Core Team global representative and previously as the Community Team rep. Francesca is a passionate speaker, and you can find her around the world talking about WordPress, community, open-source, women in tech, and small businesses.
 You can check some of her talks on WordPress.tv.